- Cigna Medicare Advantage plans are available in many states.

 - Cigna offers several types of Medicare Advantage plans, such as HMOs, PPOs, SNPs, and PFFS.

-- Cigna offers separate Medicare Part D plans.
+- Cigna also offers separate Medicare Part D plans.

-Cigna is one of the largest health insurance companies in the world, serving over 170 million customers globally.
-In the United States, Cigna offers health insurance to customers through their employers, through the Health Insurance Marketplace, and through Medicare.
+In the United States, Cigna offers health insurance to customers through employers, the Health Insurance Marketplace, and Medicare.

-The company offers Medicare Advantage plans in 18 states and in Washington, D.C.
+The company offers Medicare Advantage plans in many places across the United States.
 Cigna also offers Medicare Part D plans in all 50 states.

-Cigna’s Medicare plans are often branded as Cigna-Healthspring and can be found using Medicare’s plan selection tool.
+Cigna’s Medicare plans can be found using Medicare’s plan finding tool.

 Cigna offers Medicare Advantage plans in a variety of formats.
 Not all formats are available in all states.
 If you live in a state that has Cigna Medicare Advantage plans, you might be able to choose from a few different formats.
 Plans available to you might include the following options.